If your term life insurance policy is approaching the end of its term, you probably have a few questions, such as:

 Do you have to take a medical exam if you decide to renew your term life policy?

 No, you do not.
-You do not need to submit proof of insurability to renew your policy.
+You do not need to submit proof of insurability to extend your policy.
 On the downside, you will pay a much higher premium rate than before for the new term.

 Should you ever renew a term life insurance policy?